wooorm/html-encodings/readme.md

 ### `htmlEncodings.list`

-`Array.<string>` — List of all lower-case encodings.
+`Array.<string>` — List of lowercase encodings.

 ### `htmlEncodings.groups`

-`Object.<Array.<string>>` — Map where each key is a group label, and each value is a list of synonymous lower-case encodings.
+`Object.<Array.<string>>` — Map where each key is a group label, and each value is a list of synonymous lowercase encodings.

 ## Related